Blog

 - No sideline communications between services

-- An autonomous service honors its contract : it's very important, because the only way how a service can be autonomous is by adhering to contract they given to others as an assurance.
-It means that even if the service change, he has to continue to respect his contract.
-For example, a service can change his inside data, the data he's store and he's responsible for, but not the data he exports, his outside data.
+- An autonomous service honors its contract: this is very important, because the only way a service can be autonomous is by adhering to the contract it gives to others as an assurance.
+It means that even if the service changes, it has to continue to respect its contract.
+For example, a service can change its inside data, the data it stores and is responsible for, but not the data it exports, its outside data.

-- A service has his own database, that can be decoupled but not shared
+- A service has its own database, which can be decoupled but not shared.

 Enabling Clusters

-Clustering is about the capacity of having multiple services on a machine, or multiple services on multiple machines, or a service on multiple machines with a load balancer.
-The constraint is the services can't have shared cross-service state, they have to be autonomous.
+Clustering is about the ability to have multiple services on a machine, or multiple services on multiple machines, or a service on multiple machines with a load balancer.
+The constraint is that the services can't have shared cross-service state; they have to be autonomous.

 Azure Service Fabric can help.